odit-bit/invoker/readme.md

 `internal` consisted of package that have non-application-specific implementation code like httpclient, uuid etc. so it can be reusable and changeable without to modified the core module or logic.

+`link crawler` service background that process the submitted

+`linkgraph` manage of link and edge

+`pagerank` calculate ranking for indexing

+`store` implementation of linkgraph

+`textIndex` manage indexed link

 <!-- `services` wire component (app-specific) like crawler and pagerank into link-database or index-database -->

-how to build to test , visit the app/...
+how to build for try , visit the app/...